-NOTE: The itinerary of the August in the Great Bear Rainforest Photo Tour is designed for flexibility, allowing us to react to the ever-changing distribution and abundance of wildlife and fluctuating weather conditions.
-Our primary "target" species will be Grizzly Bears, Black Bears, Spirit Bears and Humpback Whales.
-We'll observe and photograph other species and landscapes as opportunities present themselves.
-Please note that this is only a sample itinerary and how we actually spend our days may differ from this proposed route and schedule.
+NOTE: The itinerary of the Into the Great Bear Rainforest Instructional Photo Tour is designed for flexibility.
+This allows us to react to the everchanging distribution and abundance of wildlife and fluctuating weather conditions.
+Our primary observational and photographic "target" species will be Grizzly Bears, Black Bears, Spirit Bears and Humpback Whales.
+We will observe and photograph other species and landscapes as opportunities present themselves.